gstew5/gstew5.github.io/_posts/2014-07-21-implementation-defined-behavior-in-c.md

 The `ERROR: Undefined behavior` indicates that the CompCert C semantics got stuck when attempting to execute the pointer-integer cast `(uintptr_t)x` in g.

-If you read the CompCert C semantics, you see that the cast to `uintptr_t` leaves the pointer a pointer (it's classified as a "neutral cast" by CompCert).
+If you read the CompCert C semantics, you see that the cast to `uintptr_t` leaves the pointer a pointer (it's classified as a "neutral" cast by CompCert).
 The comparison, between the pointer and integer, then gets stuck.

-Is getting stuck at this point is a valid "unspecified behavior"?
+Is getting stuck at this point a valid "unspecified behavior"?